Murder of Pamela Werner: Discovery of body

 Shortly after 8 a.m. the next day, two rickshaw pullers near the Fox Tower along the city's old walls noticed a group of wild dogs showing interest in a bundle lying in the ditch near the wall, all that remained of the canal that had formerly run along it.
 An elderly man saw this too, and went down to take a closer look.
 After finding it was the severely beaten and stabbed body of what appeared to be a young European woman, he ran to the nearest police box, a quarter of a mile (400 m) away, to report it.

 The rickshaw drivers secured the scene, keeping the dogs away and covering the body with a bamboo mat to discourage curious onlookers until detectives could arrive.
-Col. Han Shih-chung of the Peking police supervised the investigation.
-At first he presumed the decedent to have been yet another of the many Russian Whites who, overwhelmed by despair and/or out of options, had ended their own lives; the preceding night having been Christmas in the Russian Orthodox calendar lent some support to this.
+Col. Han Shizhong of the Beijing police supervised the investigation.
+At first, he presumed the decedent to have been yet another of the many Russian Whites who, overwhelmed by despair and/or out of options, had ended their own lives; the preceding night having been Christmas in the Russian Orthodox calendar lent some support to this.
 But the wounds seemed more extensive than those a suicide might inflict.
 Aware that the possible killing of a wealthy foreign woman just outside the Legation Quarter might be of interest to the foreign authorities there, even though the Chinese had jurisdiction, Han called W.P.
 Thomas, the Legation Quarter's police commissioner, to the scene.

 Uncertainty over the woman's identity ended when Werner stumbled across the scene a short while later.
-After resting at his home, he had resumed his search for his daughter in the morning light and left a note about her disappearance with Thomas's office.
-When he saw the body, he shrieked "Pamela!" and collapsed next to the body.
+After resting at his home, he resumed his search for his daughter in the morning light and left a note about her disappearance with Thomas's office.
+When he saw the body, he shrieked, "Pamela!" and collapsed next to the body.
 He had apparently recognised the clothing and jewellery she was wearing; later a constable with the Foreign Legation who also knew Pamela confirmed the identification.
 By the evening the crime scene had been secured and processed, and Pamela's body was taken to Peking Union Medical College (PUMC) to be autopsied.